YigongQin/GrainGraphNN/README.md

 ```

 ## Reproduce paper results
-The trained models, including the regressor and classifier, are provided in the folder model/
+The trained models, including the regressor and classifier, are provided in the folder `model/`
 In the paper, the trained models are validated by comparing the predicted 3D field data with the high-fidelity data.
-We choose a phase field (PF) solver as the method to generate high-fidelity data.
+We choose a `phase field (PF)` solver as the method to generate high-fidelity data.
 The codes can be found here https://github.com/YigongQin/cuPF.
-Under the folder rawdat_PF/, we provide two compressed PF data.
+Under the folder `rawdat_PF/`, we provide two compressed PF data.
 One is of domain size (40um, 40um, 50um), and the other is of domain size (120um, 120um, 50um).
 To compare the GrainGNN results and PF results, and reproduce the results reported in the paper, follow the steps below.

 ### Steps
 For the domain size (40um, 40um, 50um):